Python is a high-level object-oriented programming language that has gained immense popularity in web development.

 It was first developed at Xerox PARC by Alan Kay and Douglas Engelbart in 1981.

-GUI has become more popular because, unlike Operating Systems that work on the command line and CUI like MS-DOS or UNIX, we need not memorize the commands, making learning easier.
+GUI has become more popular because, unlike operating systems that work on the command line and CUI like MS-DOS or UNIX, we do not need to memorize the commands, making learning easier.

-It uses windows, icons, and menus to follow the commands like deleting or moving files.
-We need a pointing device such as a mouse, keyboard, or any other input device to interact with the GUI.
+It uses windows, icons, and menus to execute commands like deleting or moving files.
+To interact with the GUI, we need a pointing device such as a mouse, keyboard, or any other input device.

-Despite having a vast number of programming languages, Python is still in the lead and has managed to win the title of the best programming language in 2018.
+Despite the vast number of programming languages, Python is still in the lead and won the title of best programming language in 2018.

-The ease with which this language can be learned and the interactive nature of Python has made Python a desirable choice among web developers like GroupBWT.
+Python’s ease of learning and interactive nature have made It a desirable choice among web developers like GroupBWT.

-At some point in time, Python will require a GUI (Graphical User Interface), and Python is blessed with many.
+At some point, Python will require a GUI (Graphical User Interface), and It is blessed with many.

 Getting started with programming a GUI framework is not a very hectic task.